2013 – Gluten Free Living

 For those of you who have a sweet tooth but have gluten intolerance why not consider this delightful recipe?
 If you want your recipe moister or vegan, than substitute canola or coconut oil for the butter in the recipe and increase by 1/4 cup.
 This recipe makes 4 small loaves so you can leave one out to eat now and pack two others away in the freezer and pull them out when you’re ready for them.

 TIP: When I originally baked this recipe in April 2013 I had not experimented much with different gluten free flours in recipes.
 I do not recommend using coconut flour when baking gluten free breads or muffins.
 The texture just doesn’t work.
-I used Pamela’s Gluten Free Baking and Pancake Mix instead.
+I used Pamela’s Gluten Free Baking and Pancake Mix because it was readily available.
+But it isn’t a one-to-one match for regular flour.
 There are many great gluten free flours on the market these days.
 Find one you like and stick with it.

 When I initially posted this recipe in April 2013, I was still taking pictures with my little iPhone.
 Unfortunately, my pictures weren’t as clear as I would have liked.
 I recently remade this delicious bread (February 2016) for a family who had a Leap Year baby.
 They loved it, along with the Vegan Pumpkin Soup with Leeks, Pears and Apples, and a salad with homemade Thousand Island Dressing.
 They enjoyed everything and even sent me a video of their little daughter telling how much she enjoyed the meal. 🙂